 GU in a View

 Double licensure.
-Complete double licensure requirements for early childhood and elementary education in a four-year bachelor's degree program.
-Double licensure allows teachers to work with students from birth through grade 6 in public schools, providing a wide range of opportunities.
+Complete double licensure requirements for middle grates and secondary education in a four-year bachelor's degree program.
+Double licensure allows teachers to work with students from grades 5-12 in public schools, providing a wide range of opportunities.

 Fully accredited.
 Our School of Education is accredited through the Council for the Accreditation of Educator Preparation (CAEP) and the Illinois State Board of Education (ISBE).

 Character education.
 Earn nationally recognized certification in character education from Character Plus and learn to educate the whole child.

 The education program at GU has equipped me to be a lifelong learner.
 With small class sizes, professors that care, and ample opportunities to gain real-life classroom experience, I feel confident in my skills and abilities going into my own classroom.
 Because of Greenville, I will be able to shape the future of education.

 My experience at GU has prepared me for real-life teaching scenarios.
 Having observed a variety of classrooms allowed me to see different teaching methods and apply coursework in real application.
 The educational program at GU fosters an environment of diversity and appreciation for every student that teachers take into the classroom.

 Secondary Education, BS Course Requirements

 Visit the Online Undergraduate Catalog for an explanation of graduation requirements.